SEND (Special Educational Needs and disabilities)

 Links between Infant and Junior Schools

-If you would like to contact our SEND leader here at the junior school, please either call on 01233 620405 or email at: senco@willesborough-js.kent.sch.uk.
+If you would like to contact our SEND leader here at the junior school, please call on 01233 620405 or email at: senco@willesborough-js.kent.sch.uk.

 Transition from Year Two to Year Three